wilfavarin/aspire/README.md

 - ![#015249](https://placehold.it/15/015249/000000?text=+) `#015249`
 - ![#A5A5AF](https://placehold.it/15/A5A5AF/000000?text=+) `#A5A5AF`

-The font *Source Sans Pro* was picked to be used throughout the whole website.
+The font *Source Sans Pro* was chosen to be used throughout the whole website.
 It is a good typography which looks formal and it is believed to attract and hold the user’s attention.

 Buttons will be distinctly displayed and labelled to make it easy for users to see where they have to click to progress through the website.